louisnw01/smart-hydration-project/README.md

 Then run `yarn expo prebuild --platform android` to prebuild the android folder for the app.

-To build a local .apk file, run `eas build –-platform android –-local`.
+To build a local .apk file, run `eas build --platform android --local`.
 Wait for the build process to complete and then install the app on the android device of your choosing.